The ACCC report on its investigation into the hearing aid industry was made on World Hearing Day (3 March 2017).

 Deafness Forum issued a special report on the ACCC that includes invited responses from various organizations, including IAA – HERE.

 Port News featured an article on 20 March, featuring IAA member Dr Daniel Mestric calling for changes to regulation – HERE

 IAA has contributed to both the following concurrent inquiries:

 Inquiry into the Hearing Health and Wellbeing of Australia by the Standing Committee on Health, Aged Care and Sport

 View and download submissions here

-IAA has accepted an invitation to contribute to a follow up public hearing which will take place in Sydney on 6 April 2017.
+IAA contributed to a follow up public hearing on 6 April 2017.